It may just be "dirt" to us, but for your plants, the soil is home.

 1. Cut existing grass at your mower's lowest setting.

 2. To smother roots, spread a layer of newspaper about 12 sheets thick.
-(Or use glyphosate herbicide, see above.)
+(Or use glyphosate herbicide, see

 3. Spread eight to 12 inches of organic matter (well-rotted manure, compost or a mix of compost and shredded leaves) over the layers of newspaper.
-Or use triple mix — a mixture of loam, manure and peat — available at garden centres.
+Or use triple mix — a mixture of loam, manure and peat — available at garden centers.
 Rake level.

 4. If doing this job in fall, let mound settle until spring; in spring, give it a season.
 Worms and soil micro-organisms will do the mixing and enriching — then plant right into the area without doing any digging.
 The settling action will give you a bed that's just slightly raised.